nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

-nuxeo-mqueues-importer
+nuxeo-mqueues-contribs
 ======================

 ## About

-This module provides integration of MQueue with Nuxeo:
+This module provides contributions to Nuxeo platform using MQueue:

 - You can defines Kafka access via Nuxeo contribution.
 - The producer/consumer pattern is adapted to do document mass import, it is exposed as automation operations.
  - Computations are used to provide an alternative WorkManager implementation.

 ## Warning